Thyroid cartilage: Structure

 The thyroid cartilage is a hyaline cartilage structure that sits in front of the larynx and above the thyroid gland.
-The cartilage is composed of two halves, which meet in the middle at a peak called the laryngeal prominence, also called the Adam's apple.
+The cartilage is composed of two halves, which meet in the middle at a peak called the laryngeal prominence, also called the Adam's apple, which is more prominent in males.
 In the midline above the prominence is the superior thyroid notch.
 A counterpart notch at the bottom of the cartilage is called the inferior thyroid notch.

 The two halves of the cartilage that make out the outer surfaces extend obliquely to cover the sides of the trachea.
 The posterior edge of each half articulates with the cricoid cartilage inferiorly at a joint called the cricothyroid joint.
 The most posterior part of the cartilage also has two projections upwards and downwards.
 The upper projection is called the superior horn (cornu), and the lower is called the inferior horn.
 The superior horn is long and narrow, backward, and medialward, and ends in a conical extremity, which gives attachment to the lateral thyrohyoid ligament.
 The inferior horn is short and thick; it is directed downward, with a slight inclination forward and medialward, and presents, on the medial side of its tip, a small oval articular facet for articulation with the side of the cricoid cartilage.

 The entire superior edge of the thyroid cartilage is attached to the hyoid bone by the thyrohyoid membrane.
 The thyroid cartilage is found between the levels of the C4 to C5 vertebrae.

 The oblique line is a line on the thyroid cartilage.
 It marks the upper lateral borders of the thyroid gland.
-Two muscles originate along the line, the thyrohyoid muscle and inferior pharyngeal constrictor.
+Two muscles originate along the line, the thyrohyoid muscle and the inferior pharyngeal constrictor.
 The sternothyroid inserts along the line.

 Movement of the cartilage at this joint produces a change in tension at the vocal folds, which in turn produces variation in voice.

+Variations

+The thyroid cartilage may contain a variant foramen, known as thyroid foramen, in up to 39% of individuals.